 The first segment (in terms of chronological appearance) is Holy Hell, which acts as wraparound for the rest of the show where the scenes of the SWAT team making their way through the warehouse complex are interspersed between the other episodes.
 This comes from Jennifer Reeder who had previously made Signature Move (2017) and Knives and Skin (2019), both non-genre films.
 The episode comes with the intriguing lead-in where the armed SWAT team raid a warehouse and find cultists with their eyes gouged out and videos playing on tvs.
 The frustration of the episode is that it never particularly explains anything or goes anywhere before an ending that fragments into incoherence – something to do with two of the SWAT team women deciding to make a snuff movie using the imprisoned leader of the group.

-Storm Drain comes from Chloe Okuno who had previously only made several short films.
+Storm Drain comes from Chloe Okuno who had previously only made several short films and subsequently went on to make the quite good full-length Watcher (2022).
 This is certainly a better episode that creates a certain dread as Anna Hopkins ventures into the sewers in search of the rumours of a ratman.
 The creature we do get looks ungainly but Okuno does a solid job of building up to its appearance.
 The episode does go out on a silly coda where Anna Hopkins returns to the tv studio and then vomits black ichor on her co-anchor on air before turning unfazed to complete the broadcast.

 The storm drain scenes and the final news broadcast of the above episode are broken up with The Veggie Masher.
 This is a brief piece, too slight to considered a full episode and worth only in mentioning because it comes from Steven Kostanski who has made Manborg (2011), The Void (2016) and P.G.
 Psycho Goreman (2020).
 Kostanski has a love of 1980s/90s video era and this is a perfect mimicry of an infomercial of the era, centred around a product that crushes vegetables.
 That is really all there is to the episode.